publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch9/m__us_usc_t15_s313.md

  __National Weather Service 10-Year Strategic Plan__

     [Pub.
-L. 100–685, title IV, § 407][/us/pl/100/685/s407], Nov.
+L. 100–685, title IV][/us/pl/100/685/tIV], § 407, Nov.
 17, 1988, [102 Stat.
 4098][/us/stat/102/4098], as amended by [Pub.
-L. 102–567, title VII, § 709(1)][/us/pl/102/567/s709/1], Oct.
+L. 102–567, title VII][/us/pl/102/567/tVII], § 709(1), Oct.
 29, 1992, [106 Stat.
 4309][/us/stat/106/4309], directed Secretary of Commerce to prepare and submit to Congress, not later than 90 days after Nov.
 17, 1988, a 10-year strategic plan for comprehensive modernization of National Weather Service, setting forth basic service improvement objectives of modernization as well as critical new technological components and associated operational changes necessary to fulfill objectives of weather and flood warning service improvements.

  __Degradation-of-Weather-Services Standard for Providing Services__

     [Pub.
-L. 100–685, title IV, § 408][/us/pl/100/685/s408], Nov.
+L. 100–685, title IV][/us/pl/100/685/tIV], § 408, Nov.
 17, 1988, [102 Stat.
 4099][/us/stat/102/4099], prohibited Secretary of Commerce from closing, consolidating, automating, or relocating, any Weather Service Office or Weather Service Forecast Office pursuant to the implementation of the strategic plan required by [section 407 of Pub.
 L. 100–685][/us/pl/100/685/s407] \[formerly set out above\] unless the Secretary certified to Committee on Commerce, Science, and Transportation of the Senate and Committee on Science, Space, and Technology of the House of Representatives that such action would not result in any degradation of weather services provided to the affected area, prior to repeal by [Pub.
-L. 102–567, title VII, § 709(2)][/us/pl/102/567/s709/2], Oct.
+L. 102–567, title VII][/us/pl/102/567/tVII], § 709(2), Oct.
 29, 1992, [106 Stat.
 4309][/us/stat/106/4309].

  __Weather and Climate Information in Agriculture__

 [Pub.
-L. 99–198, title XVII, § 1762][/us/pl/99/198/s1762], Dec.
+L. 99–198, title XVII][/us/pl/99/198/tXVII], § 1762, Dec.
 23, 1985, [99 Stat.
 1651][/us/stat/99/1651], provided that:

 >     “(a)